svm-suite/svm-suite.github.io/README.md

 )
 ```

 This example also inputs a pair of elements and outputs them swapped up, only now using the `swap` section in output to invoke the `swap.srv` code.
-Let's just mention that, in a similar way, we can also safely import and invoke any *compute-stateless.svm* service from the *Compute-stateful.svm* services.
+Let's just mention that, in a similar way, we can also safely import and invoke any *Compute-stateless.svm* service from the *Compute-stateful.svm* services.

 ### 2. examples